giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 The output of the feature encoder is fed into a convolutional layer, which acts as a relative positional embedding, and then into the context network.

-To fine-tune this model on new supervised tasks, those latent representations can then be fed to randomly initialized layers that will be trained on the task.
+To fine-tune this model on new supervised tasks, those latent representations can then be fed to randomly initialized layers that will be trained on the task we are interested in.

 ## Adapting the model to the Speech Recognition task